tito/demosmooth/README.md

 - Mathieu (One Plus 3t): Carousel is fantastic and fast.
 RecycleView movement doesn't have the "right" velocity when i do fast movement, but unsure if it's related to us or the system.
 If i do a long movement, it look like it works well.
+- Gabriel (xiaomi redmi 3 pro): Like the carousel, no difference on Mapview.
+Hard to get speed on recycleview.
+- Kived (?): Carousel should go to the nearest slide; no difference on mapview, harder to get inertia on the list, and both need greater damping for low value